Pre-Health Education Tracks

 Student Collaboration

 Teamwork is one of the best ways to see your course content from a different perspective, develop interpersonal and collaborative skills, and get to know people that will be your professional colleagues one day.
 Do your prospective pre-health programs foster a sense of community, collaboration, and participatory learning?
 Are there pre-health student groups or clubs on-campus or virtually?
-For example, Santa Clara University has several pre-health student-run organizations.
+For example, Baylor University has several pre-health student-run organizations.

 4